 Looks closely at your customers' demographics

 A potential buyer is going to look closely at your client base before making any decision.
 Are your customers aging and therefore a depreciating asset?
 Is your outgoing AUM higher than the young incoming AUM?
 If it is, then you have some thinking to do.
 Another thing to ask yourself is how loyal your customers will be when new owners take the reins of your business.

 Look at your company's culture, capital, brand image, balance sheets, and more to create a very firm vision of your unique advantages and disadvantages in the marketplace.
 Be sure that you're completely clear about this before looking at possible buyers or replacements.

 Outline your strategy

-Work with a solicitor, consultant, personal estate planner, or an accountant to make sure that everything is properly documented.
-Ensure that all key personnel and clients are fully informed of what is happening.
-Also; realize that this strategy and will likely need to evolve over time along with the business and be prepared to make the necessary changes.
+Work with a solicitor, consultant, personal estate planner, or accountant to make sure that you have everything properly documented.
+Fully inform all key personnel and clients of what is happening.
+Also, realize that this strategy will likely need to evolve along with the business.
+Therefore, you should be prepared to make the necessary adaptations along the way.

-Planning for a transition needn’t be the fear-inducing activity that most assume it to be, and it’s actually just another facet of your corporate strategy.
-Implement the above tips into your planning process and they’ll soon become a normal part of your operations, one which in turn will pay great dividends when that transition eventually occurs.
+Planning for an ownership transition needn't be the fear-inducing activity that most assume it to be, and it's just another facet of your corporate strategy.
+Implement the above tips into your planning process, and you'll soon adopt valuations as a regular part of your operations.
+In turn, this will pay high dividends when that transition eventually occurs.

 Succession Link has built an online platform that makes it easy and convenient for you to find the perfect buyer for your financial practice or to locate a practice that is the right fit for an acquisition and the growth of your business.
-Click the link to find out how Succession Link can help you.
+Find out how Succession Link can help you.